MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-dbt-fabric.md

 ## Create a Fabric warehouse.

-1. To create a warehouse, navigate to your workspace, select + New and then select Warehouse to create a warehouse.
+1. To create a warehouse, navigate to your workspace, select `+ New` and then select Warehouse.

 2. Once initialized, you can load data into your warehouse